ReactorFailure/Missile-Projectile-Calculator/README.md

 ![image](https://github.com/ReactorFailure/Missile-Projectile-Calculator/assets/69980969/7606f302-2735-4829-ac6f-bf47cffaa860)

 After launching the missile, the calculated result will show on the text area on the bottom of the window.

+## Troubleshooting
+In the login screen, if you are not able to log in, press the hint button to get acess to the username and password.

+Make sure your textfields values in the program are only the following values:
+- The `Angle of launch` textfield accepts values from 1-89 (in degrees)
+- The `Height of launch` textfield accepts values from 1-100
+- The `Inital velocity` textfield accepts values from 1-100
+- The `Gravitaional acceleration` textfield accepts values from 1-15 (you do not need to put a negative value)

+If any problem persist, please contact Joe.
+Who's Joe?
+Joe Mama hahahahahaha.